jterrazz/open-mt-api/README.md

 Tests running in `test` environments will create a random postgres database, migrated to the latest schema.
 This allows for real testing of the flow.

+Integration tests must be tought as global, since multiple tests can run on same database

 ---
 ## Architecture